zednotdead/cdpgvectorchord/README.md

 > :warning: If you want to do a major Postgres version upgrade like described in the [official docs](https://access.crunchydata.com/documentation/postgres-operator/latest/guides/major-postgres-version-upgrade), make sure you do the following steps or the upgrade will fail:

-1. Connect to the database where you have enabled the `vectors` extension and disable it with `DROP EXTENSION vectors;`.
+1. Connect to the database where you have enabled the `vchord` extension and disable it with `DROP EXTENSION vchord;`.
 2. Remove the `dynamicConfiguration` block you added to `PostgresCluster` from above.
 3. Follow the upgrade instruction from the official doc.
-4. Add back the `dynamicConfiguration` block and enable the extension in the database again with `CREATE EXTENSION vectors;`
+4. Add back the `dynamicConfiguration` block and enable the extension in the database again with `CREATE EXTENSION vchord CASCADE;`